M1921 medium tank: Specifications

-The tank featured armour of up to 2 in of steel.
-Its top speed was 15 kilometres per hour.
-The turret housed a main 57 mm gun, as well as two machine guns for secondary defence.
+The tank featured armor of up to 2 in of steel.
+Its top speed was 30 kilometers per hour.
+The turret housed a main 57 mm gun, as well as two machine guns for secondary defense.
 It weighed 23 tons.

 History

 One tank was made, and the tank was tested, but found wanting in regards to the power train.
-The second tank from the order with the cable suspension, the Medium Tank M1922, was produced a year later.
+The second tank from the order with the cable suspension, the medium tank M1922, was produced a year later.
 The tank was tested until 1926, after which its whereabouts were not known.

-Phase 1 Medium Tank
+Phase 1 medium tank

 The M1921 underwent further development in order to solve the problem of insufficient power from the Murray and Tregurtha marine engine.
 Packard were contracted to produce a "purpose-built tank engine" for it.
 This was fitted and the M1921 was known as the "Phase 1 medium tank".
 This was sufficient for two new tank designs to be approved in 1926.
-One was a 15 ton tank (Medium Tank T2) and the other a development of the M1921 which became the Medium Tank T1.
+One was a 15-ton tank (medium tank T2) and the other a development of the M1921 which became the medium tank T1.